Perforce to Git: Why Make the Move

 Perforce, on the other hand, maintains a branching record on a per-file basis, compared to a per-commit basis with Git.
 What does this mean?
 Well, for starters it creates an awful lot of metadata in the Perforce database every time you make a branch.
 That contributes to performance problems at larger deployments, to the extent that many Perforce administrators restrict branch creation.

 Consider that for a moment: every time you want to make a task branch to try out a new feature, you’ve got to go and ask permission.
-If you can’t make task branches, you might check in unstable code on the master branch, or just wait until you’re “done” before committing at all.
+If you can’t make task branches, you might check in unstable code on the main branch, or just wait until you’re “done” before committing at all.
 You sacrifice the benefit of having CI/CD on your task branches and being able to track granular work-in-progress.
 The end result is reduced productivity as developers either live with less productive workflows or just start using Git on the side and figure out how to manually merge their work back to Perforce.

 Besides being expensive, Perforce branches aren’t conducive to the type of workflow most developers prefer.
 Perforce branches are shared, so there is no such thing as a private task branch with periodic rebasing.
 And Perforce’s merge algorithms are overly complicated, with entire articles written about how to merge files that were renamed or had their attributes modified.